Virga Rain: Explaining Virga And How It Occurs

 This meteorological event is actually a very common occurrence and appears throughout the world wherever precipitation takes place.

 If you ever observed a cloud and noticed wispy streaks of rain forming at its base, only to disappear into "thin air," you saw what is commonly known as virga.
 And your eyes are not deceiving you.

 Even a weather radar can clearly identify the presence of rain in a cloud, yet nothing reaches the surfaces.
 It may seem inexplicable, but there is a very logical explanation for this event.

 In this post, we look at what virga is, its characteristics, as well as how it forms.

 The introduction already provided a clear indication of what virga entails.
 Before continuing, though, one needs to establish a concise definition of what precisely the phenomenon is.

 What Is Virga?

-Simply put, virga is precipitation that forms at the base of a cloud but never reach the ground.
+Simply put, virga is precipitation that forms at the base of a cloud but never reaches the ground.
 Depending on height, the type of precipitation can be solid (snow) or liquid (rain), but usually manifest in the form of rain.

 The virga rain is visible as wispy light-colored streaks or tails that extend below the cloud base before disappearing in mid-air.